8 February 2021

 The purpose of the data bridge is to allow the EU to complete its adequacy assessment of the UK.
 The response from the UK's regulator, the ICO, was to urge businesses reliant on EEA data imports to put transfer mechanisms in place to avoid future disruption.
 This suggests adequacy is far from assured although the UK government remains confident, at least publicly.

 UK organisations involved in clinical trials which are reliant on receiving EEA personal data need to put mechanisms in place (most likely, SCCs) to avoid interruption.
-However, if the UK is not granted adequacy, then even when relying on SCCs, EEA businesses will need to make their own assessments of the adequacy of the UK regime and put in supplementary measures if required.
+However, in the relatively unlikely event that the UK is not granted adequacy, then even when relying on SCCs, EEA businesses will need to make their own assessments of the adequacy of the UK regime and put in supplementary measures if required.

 UK-based controllers and processors of clinical trial data without an EEA presence offering EEA individuals goods or services or monitoring their behaviour may have to appoint a representative in the EEA.
 Similarly, controllers and processors with no UK presence offering goods or services to UK individuals or monitoring their behaviour, may have to appoint a UK representative, even where they already have an EEA presence.
 This means organisations outside both the EU and UK could end up having to appoint representatives in both territories.

 In addition to GDPR considerations, it may also be necessary, in the context of cross-border clinical trials, to consider other separate local country legal or regulatory obligations relevant to the processing or third-party hosting of health data.

 The exit of the UK from the EU has not made things easier for cross-border clinical data flows.
 While at the moment, the situation is not very different from before the end of the transition period, if the UK is not granted an Adequacy Decision, the picture becomes complex, at least with regard to data flows from the EEA to the UK.